(stutters in disbelief

 - In the first movie, Evey's introduction has her doing this by accident because she's a klutz.

-- This is echoed in the second film, where the child of the main characters causes a series of pillars in an ancient temple to smash into each other, one by one.
+- This is echoed in The Mummy Returns, where the child of the main characters causes a series of pillars in an ancient temple to smash into each other, one by one.
 They can hardly be mad at him, though, as the last pillar broke open the wall to the sealed room where they were "drinking from the Nile".

 - Happens in Tremors in a grocery store.
 This time, it's the monster's fault, forcing the heroes to escape onto the roof.
 In this case, the heroine happens to be standing on top of the shelves, and is flung out the window by their collapse!